As soon as you finish a workout, do you head straight to the shower? Grab a post-exercise snack? Not so fast.

 There’s one important activity that comes before you peel your sweaty sports bra off: a cooldown.

-Dr. Alison Putnam, a physician at the Sports Medicine Clinic at Ballard, explains why a cooldown is an essential part of your workout and how to effectively cool down after you exercise.
+Dr. Mark Harrast, medical director of the Sports Medicine Center at Husky Stadium, explains why a cooldown is an essential part of your workout and how to effectively cool down after you exercise.

 What is a cooldown?